syazwan-21/UTM_IoT/README.md

 # UTM_IoT
-Temperature monitoring system for UTM Digital KL using Bkynk IoT
+IoT based Temperature Monitoring System
+This project is created by Syazwan Azri and Afrina Shuhada for UTM Digital KL as part of their diploma internship program